XantreDev/preact-signals-talk/presentation/slides.md

 </v-switch>

 <!--
-Reactivity implementation is independent from framework Let's explore api of signals
+Reactivity implementation is independent from frameworks in most cases Let's explore api of one of the fastest implementation of Signals

 Check signal type.